Lacrosse at the Summer Olympics

-Lacrosse at the Summer Olympics has been contested at two editions of the Summer Olympic Games, 1904 and 1908.
+Lacrosse has been contested at two editions of the Summer Olympic Games, 1904 and 1908.
 Both times a Canadian team won the competition.
 In its first year, two teams from Canada and one team from the United States competed at the games in St. Louis, Missouri.
-Only two teams, one from Canada and one from Great Britain competed in 1908 in London.
+Only two teams, one from Canada and one from Great Britain, competed in 1908 in London.